h-greggc/hugo-travel-dream/content/posts/Cordoba/index.md

 {{< figure
   src= "mosque-church-spire-from-jewish-quarter.JPEG"
   link= "mosque-church-spire-from-jewish-quarter.JPEG"
   caption= "We're off to the white-washed walls and narrow streets of Cordoba's Jewish Quarter.
-The Mosque-Cathedral spire sets a useful landmark--_if_you can find a view of it from the narrow passages."
+The Mosque-Cathedral spire sets a useful landmark--if you can find a view of it from within the narrow passages!" width="80%"
+>}}

+{{< figure
+  src="cordoba-lunch-jewish-quarter.JPEG"
+  link="cordoba-lunch-jewish-quarter.JPEG"
+  caption="A pause for a leisurely outdoor Spanish lunch in the Jewish Quarter of Codoba" width="80%"
    >}}